ankitects/addon-docs/getting-started.md

 Hit enter and wait.
 Once it completes, you should now have code completion.

 If you get an error, you are probably not using a 64 bit version of Python, or your Python version is not 3.8 or 3.9.
+Try running the commands above with "-vvv" to get more info.

-Try it out by double clicking on the `__init__.py` file.
+After installing, try out the code completion by double clicking on the `__init__.py` file.
 If you see a spinner down the bottom, wait for it to complete.
 Then type in:

 ```python
 from anki import hooks